 There are two ways students can be eligible for scholarships under UA’s current test optional admission policy.

 - Competitive Scholarships – The competitive scholarship application is part of your application for admission.
-Students who elect not to send a test score are eligible for competitive scholarship consideration if their application for admission and supporting documentation is submitted by January 15.
+Students are eligible for competitive scholarship consideration if their application for admission and all supporting documents are received by the Competitive Scholarship Deadline.

 - Automatic Merit Scholarships – To qualify for automatic merit scholarships, students must provide a test score and official transcript.
-Applicants may indicate that they do not want their test scores included in the review of their application for admission and still submit test scores for automatic merit scholarship consideration by May 1.
+Applicants may indicate that they do not want their test scores included in the review of their application for admission and still submit test scores for automatic merit scholarship consideration.

 Academic Lapse Time